isomerpages/moe-ast-elis/_learning-opportunities/Leader Growth Programmes/Teacher Work Attachment@ELIS.md

 <ul data-tight="true" class="tight">
 <li>
 <p>reflecting on and identifying your own learning directions and areas for
-growth as a Key Personnel, Teacher Leader or Teacher of English Language, Literature, and/or General Paper;</p>
+growth as a KP, TL or Teacher of EL, Literatur and/or GP;</p>
 </li>
 <li>
 <p>observing PMTTs and MTTs in their various areas of work to inquire into
 what designing teacher learning involves;</p>
 </li>
 <li>
-<p>observing Senior/Academy Officers (S/AOs) in their various areas of work,
+<p>observing Senior/Academy Officers (S/AOs) in their various areas of work
 to inquire into their roles in supporting the Mission and Vision of ELIS;</p>
 </li>
 <li>
 <p>inquiring into and applying andragogical principles to co-design, co-review
-and co-facilitate EL, Literature, and/or GP teacher learning experiences;</p>
+and co-facilitate EL, Literature and/or GP teacher learning experiences;</p>
 </li>
 <li>
 <p>identifying both your own and your teachers’ learning needs in designing
-and enacting EL, Literature, and/or GP learning experiences to impact student learning; and</p>
+and enacting EL, Literature and/or GP learning experiences to impact student learning; and</p>
 </li>
 <li>
-<p>reviewing and refining the professional learning plan for EL, Literature,
+<p>reviewing and refining the professional learning plan for EL, Literature
 and/or GP teachers in your department/cluster/zone, including the use of relevant resources to support teacher learning.</p>
 </li>